-Wherein, R1 is selected from phenyl, pyridyl, thiazolyl, thioalkyl, alkoxyl and methyl; R2-R4 are methyl, tolyl or phenyl the compounds are used as a pharmaceutical for increasing the oxygen intaking capability of blood.
+Wherein, R1 is selected from phenyl, pyridyl, thiazolyl, thioalkyl, alkoxyl and methyl; R2-R4 are methyl, tolyl or phenyl... the compounds are used as a pharmaceutical for increasing the oxygen intaking capability of blood.

-While examining above said Markush claims, the complete specification should be critically examined whether: (i) it discloses best representatives, as known to the applicant, of the possible embodiments;(ii) such embodiments share a common use or property; (iii) such possible embodiments share common structure; (iv) physical and/ or chemical properties of best representatives of such embodiments known to the applicant are disclosed; (v) test conducted for the representatives of such embodiments known to the applicant is provided; (vi) in case of product claims at least one process for preparing the compounds has been disclosed enabling the whole scope of the invention.
+While examining above said Markush claims, the complete specification should be critically examined whether: (i) it discloses best representatives, as known to the applicant, of the possible embodiments (ii) such embodiments share a common use or property; (iii) such possible embodiments share common structure; (iv) physical and/ or chemical properties of claimed compound are disclosed; (v) test conducted.for the representatives of such embodiments is provided...; (vi) in case of product claims at least one process for preparing the compounds should be disclosed provided that the process enables the whole scope of the invention.

 Moreover, if any one of (i) to (vi) are not met such a Markush claims may be objected depending upon the circumstances of the application so examined under 'Unity of invention' and insufficiency of disclosure suitably.
-Compounds can be said to have a common structure where the compounds share a common chemical structure which occupies a large portion of their structures, or in case the compounds have in common only a small portion of their structures, the commonly shared structure constitutes a structurally distinctive portion in view of existing prior art.
-The structural element may be a single component or a combination of individual components linked together.